i-new/hiring_exercise-frontend_developer/README.md

 ## Additional Information

 You may use a React UI components library if you wish, you are free to use any resources for the solution.
-Time limit is 24 hours.